 When you receive your appointment confirmation you will be notified of your appointment location.

-The Kingsbridge North West Hospital in Ballykelly is set within beautiful grounds with ample car parking for patients and visitors.
-The NWIH also offers a tranquil and stress free environment to make recovery as relaxing as possible.
+Kingsbridge North West Hospital in Ballykelly is set within beautiful grounds with ample car parking for patients and visitors.
+The hospital also offers a tranquil and stress free environment to make recovery as relaxing as possible.
 The Hospital boasts landscaped gardens where you may, at your Consultant’s discretion, take exercise or just enjoy sitting in the fresh air.

 Surgical procedures can be carried out on patients aged 4 years old and over.